 Preparing to teach

-In fall 2020 faculty will be teaching courses across a variety of modes of instruction as indicated in MyNevada.
+In spring 2021 faculty will be teaching courses across a variety of modes of instruction as indicated in MyNevada.
 Since most faculty are new to HyFlex instruction, and perhaps to online instruction, we provide a brief overview of these modalities and instructional strategies at the links below.

-For more detailed discussion of methods and technologies for teaching HyFlex and online courses, please refer to the “Preparing for Fall 2020” resource course.
+For more detailed discussion of methods and technologies for teaching HyFlex and online courses, please refer to the “Preparing for Online or Hyflex Instruction” resource course.

-The "Preparing for Fall 2020" resource course should now be visible on your WebCampus dashboard.
-If you are unable to see the course in WebCampus, or are not scheduled to teach in summer or fall 2020 but would like access to the resources, please contact IDT to be added to the course.
+The "Preparing for Online or Hyflex Instruction" resource course should now be visible on your WebCampus dashboard.
+If you are unable to see the course in WebCampus, or are not scheduled to teach in spring 2021 but would like access to the resources, please contact IDT to be added to the course.

 Preparing to teach HyFlex courses